PhotonQuantum/ciya-rs/README.md

 ### Linux

 - Install OpenCV library.
 Make sure to install `-dev` packages if your distribution provides.

+> For Archlinux users:
+>
+> There's a dependency issue on OpenCV 4.5.2.
+Install `vtk hdf5 glew` in addition to `opencv`.

 - ``` make all ```
 - Built binaries are located in `dist` directory.